Skip to content

 Removing Cameras

-If the user wants to remove a camera, this can be done by pressing the Remove button on the corresponding System Cameras list entry.
+If you want to remove a camera, press the Remove button on the corresponding camera.

 This window displays the following camera properties: